federicogarzarelli/portfolio-allocation/README.md

 - [X] Create a small function to emulate leverage
 - [ ] Scan galaxy of assets that are uncorrelated by buckets and save them
 - [ ] Create a script to create and execute orders on IBKR
+- [ ] Implement asset rotation strategy and integrate it with the risk parity one